-After the paint was dry I ended up going over it with some sandpaper to distress the paint.
-I wanted it too look a little more worn.
+After the paint was dry I ended up going over it with some sandpaper to distress the paint as I wanted it to look a little more rustic.

-I added handles to each side.
-I chose a brass color, which I really love! 🙂
+I added handles to each side and I chose a brass color, which I really love! 🙂

-I’m so thrilled with how this piece turned out!
+I’m so thrilled with how this rustic serving tray turned out!

 It’s a great size, and big enough to fit lots of dishes and accessories on!

-I love it on the dining room table, but I feel like I could use it on the coffee table too…you just might see this piece roam around all over my house!
+I love it on the dining room table, but I feel like I could use it on the coffee table to and you just might see this piece roam around all over my house!

 If you love this idea, don’t forget to pin it!